2025 Skate Canada International

 The 2025 Skate Canada International is a figure skating competition sanctioned by the International Skating Union (ISU).
-Organized and hosted by the Skate Canada, it was the third event of the 2025–26 ISU Grand Prix of Figure Skating: a senior-level international invitational competition series.
+Organized and hosted by Skate Canada, it was the third event of the 2025–26 Grand Prix of Figure Skating: a senior-level international invitational competition series.
 It was held from 31 October to 2 November at the SaskTel Centre in Saskatoon, Saskatchewan.
 Medals were awarded in men's singles, women's singles, pair skating, and ice dance.
-Skaters earned points based on their results, and the top skaters or teams in each discipline at the end of the season will be invited to then compete at the 2025 Grand Prix Final in Nagoya, Japan.
+Skaters earned points based on their results, and the top skaters or teams in each discipline at the end of the season were then invited to compete at the 2025–26 Grand Prix Final in Nagoya, Japan.
 Ilia Malinin of the United States won the men's event, Mone Chiba of Japan won the women's event, Deanna Stellato-Dudek and Maxime Deschamps of Canada won the pairs event, and Piper Gilles and Paul Poirier of Canada won the ice dance event.

 Background

 The ISU Grand Prix of Figure Skating is a series of seven events sanctioned by the International Skating Union (ISU) and held during the autumn: six qualifying events and the Grand Prix of Figure Skating Final.
 This allows skaters to perfect their programs earlier in the season, as well as compete against the skaters whom they would later encounter at the World Championships.
 Skaters earn points based on their results in their respective competitions and after the six qualifying events, the top skaters or teams in each discipline are invited to compete at the Grand Prix Final.
 Skate Canada International debuted in 1973, and when the ISU launched the Grand Prix series in 1995, Skate Canada International was one of the five qualifying events.
 It has been a Grand Prix event every year since, except for 2020, when it was cancelled due to the COVID-19 pandemic.

+The 2025 Skate Canada International was the third event of the 2025–26 Grand Prix of Figure Skating series, and was held from 31 October to 2 November at the SaskTel Centre in Saskatoon, Saskatchewan.